 Chances are that you already have been or might be surprised about some things when seeing your partner's penis for the first time if you haven't seen one, or aren't very familiar with penises.
 A partner might have that same response to your vulva or the vulva of anyone else.
 If someone seems like they might freak out -- including ourselves -- when it comes to seeing genitals, then we probably don't want to be having partnered sex with that person, as a certain level of emotional maturity and acceptance for genitals as they are is essential when it comes to healthy sex where everyone is really ready.
 And don't forget that all these worries you're having about your partner seeing your genitals may well be just like worries they have about you seeing theirs, too.
 After all, we get nearly as many questions from guys worried about what their partners will think of their penises.

-I gotta say, I think more of it comes from women than it does from anywhere else.
+I gotta say, I think more of it comes from people WITH vulvas than it does from anywhere else.
 In other words, it seems to be largely self-perpetuating.
-The good news is, that means women can then be the ones to knock it off and call a lot this to a screeching halt.
+The good news is, that means those same people can then be the ones to knock it off and call a whole lot of this to a screeching halt.

-Some of this probably has to do with the fact that a lot of women just don't even see other women's labia, and if and when they do, it's the same kind of passing, locker room comparison that doesn't provide a real look.
-Since when women are just walking around, even naked in a locker room, we're not likely to see more than the mons or outer labia, even on women whose inner labia peek out when sitting or standing.
+Some of this probably has to do with the fact that a lot of people just don't even see other's labia, and if and when they do, it's the same kind of passing, locker room comparison that doesn't provide a real look.
+When we're just walking around, even naked in a locker room, we're not likely to see more than the mons or outer labia, even on people whose inner labia peek out when sitting or standing.

 For the most part, the notion that there are "normal" and "abnormal" labia based on appearance is a totally manufactured idea when it comes to the fever-pitch worry we've been seeing of late.